joelcardinal/git-cheat-sheet/README.md

 This is one of my favorite features of git, it allows you to store away changes that have not been committed.
 It also resets the head to the last commit, as if you never made those changes.

 This feature is great for those times when you have multiple solutions to a problem and you want to try both without committing.
-It's also a great way to save work when your daily priorities change and you have modified files but donn't want to make a commit yet as you are not done, but need to switch to another branch to work on something else.
+It's also a great way to save work when your daily priorities change and you have modified files but don't want to make a commit yet as you are not done, but need to switch to another branch to work on something else.

 Here we are saving an uncommitted but staged changes and adding a message: